EthanMerrill/100-Days-of-Code/journal.md

 # Day 23 Got Distracted

 I started playing around with another project in d3, which I probly will never finish.
 I didn't even make a Github Repo for it.
+It is a visualization for

 # Day 24